Tier1Coder/RetroPiGaming/README.md

 - **No SSH Access**: Ensure that SSH is enabled on the Raspberry Pi and that you have the correct IP address.
 - **Gamepad Not Working**: Double-check the Arduino wiring and configuration.
 Make sure the UnoJoy library was correctly installed.

+## **Using with PC*
+This gamepad can be used with PC.
+Launch the script, connect to the proper COM port that will receive inputs from Arduino's gamepad.